TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Crafting_recipes.md

 <img width="70" height="70" alt="pov_vattghern_poison_flask" src="https://raw.githubusercontent.com/TheBlueTemplar/Path_Of_The_Vattghern_Public/refs/heads/main/gfx/ui/items/consumables/pov_vattghern_poison_flask.png" />

 - **Ingredients:** 3x Poison Gland
+- **Additional Requirements:** A Vatt'ghern with the Spider Mutagen
 - **Cost:** 100 Crowns
 - **Outcome:** **Vatt'ghern Poison Flask**: A concentrated toxin harvested from monsters, used to coat weapons and ammunition.
 It allows the user to apply debilitating poison to enemies on hit. **Requires a brother with the Spider Mutagen mutation to craft.**